JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2013-05-01-working-with-git-stash-stashing-your-changes.md

 ---
 layout: post
-title: "Working with Git stash   Stashing Your Changes"
+title: "Working with Git stash, Stashing Your Changes"
-description: "Working with Git stash   Stashing Your Changes"
+description: "Working with Git stash, Stashing Your Changes"
 categories: [ Git, Programming ]
 tags: [ Git, Programming ]
 comments: false
 ---

 Stashing is a great way to pause what you’re currently working on and come back to it later.
 For example, if you working on that awesome, brand new feature but someone just found a bug that you need to fix.
 Add your changes to the index using